jolzee/botkit-template-for-heroku-slack-teneo/README.md

 ### 2. Input the Slack token for your bot, specify your Teneo endpoint URL and deploy!

+### 3. In Heroku you must change the Dyno from 'web' to 'worker'.
+Disable the 'web' dyno all together

 ### 3. Start conversing with your Slack Bot 😁🤖